 In the top right corner of the Console, click the Connect button.

-The Connect modal displays.
+The Connect dialog displays.

 From the User dropdown, select the SQL user you created in Step 2.